How To Revitalize Flat Muscles | 18 Ways To Make Your Muscles Fuller

 Progressively, continued pumps and the outward pressure they produce will stretch muscle fascia.

-Once you finish-off a muscle group, stretch that muscle group for 30-60 seconds.
+Once you finish targeting a muscle group for that day, stretch the muscle group for 30-60 seconds.

 According to the Journal of Applied Physiology this may lay the foundation for new muscle fibers and piggybacks on the outward pressure your blood flow provides while pumped [8].

 This point is more about long-term muscle growth and retention than anything else.
-You need amino acids to maintain and build more muscle - without, no matter how you try, those muscles are bound to deflate & disintegrate.
+You need amino acids to maintain and build muscle—without them, no matter how you try, those muscles are bound to deflate & disintegrate.

 Get your munch on.

-Your impulse may be ”I don’t compete and don’t plan on competing”, but bear with me.
+Your knee-jerk reaction may be ”I don’t compete and don’t plan on competing”, but bear with me.

-Competitor or not, holding a flex for each muscle group outside of your standard resistance training sessions will promote extra blood flow.
+Competitor or not, holding a flex for each muscle group outside of your standard resistance training sessions will enhance blood flow.

-Unless you’re a beginner, it won’t build much muscle on its own, still a few times per week set aside a solid amount of time to go through and hold a strong contraction for each muscle group.
+It won’t build much muscle on its own, but a few times per week set aside a solid amount of time to lock in mentally and hold an aggressive contraction for every muscle group.

 Need more incentive?
-Not only does flexing/posing practice enhance blood flow, it’s contraction practice.
-It’s not enough to just master the pattern of movement when lifting, you want to master intentional contractions.
+Not only does flexing/posing enhance blood flow, it’s contraction practice.
+It’s not enough to just master the pattern of movement when lifting, you want to master contracting targeted muscles during the pattern of movement.
+It recruits more muscle fibers.

-Doing so will bolster your training sessions and therefore the building of muscle.
-To have quality contractions, your mind-muscle connection must be intact.
+That bolsters training sessions and therefore the building of muscle.
+To have quality contractions, you need a quality mind-muscle connection.

-Mind-muscle connection is your ability to effectively use a specific muscle or group of muscles via proper motion and contraction.
+Mind-muscle connection is your ability to effectively use a specific muscle or group of muscles to move a load.

-The better your contractions, the better your connection, the better your growth and fat loss.
-So become familiar with how to contract each muscle group, initially you may have no clue how to isolate a specific muscle, yet over time with a concerted effort you’ll develop that connection.
+The better your contractions, the better your connection, the better your growth, the better your ability to burn calories.
+So get familiar with how to contract your muscles on command, initially you won’t have much of a clue on how to isolate a specific muscle, but over time with concerted effort you’ll develop a connection across the board.

-Note: An easy way to get this effect in is by flexing between sets, as well.
+Note: Another way to get this effect is by flexing between sets.
 It’s extra practice and makes way for an even better pump.

 Recover From Lifts

-You tear muscle tissue via training and it repairs better equipped to handle a similar stimulus with proper recovery.
+You tear muscle tissue via training and the tissue repairs better equipped to handle a similar stimulus in the future if precautions are taken.

 Multivitamin